 Sarah Mitroff is a Managing Editor for CNET, overseeing our health, fitness and wellness section.
 Throughout her career, she's written about mobile tech, consumer tech, business and startups for Wired, MacWorld, PCWorld, and VentureBeat.

-The CDC recommends that everyone compelling evidence that doing so can slow the spread of the coronavirus.
-However, there is no federal mandate requiring people to do it, so that has left individual states and cities to decide if their residents should be required to wear ., as there is
+The CDC recommends that everyone wear a face mask in public, as there is compelling evidence that doing so can slow the spread of the coronavirus.
+However, there is no federal mandate requiring people to do it, so that has left individual states and cities to decide if their residents should be required to wear face coverings.

 To help you navigate the confusing differences between face mask mandates, we've broken down what the situation is in each state and the District of Columbia.
 Because both local and statewide orders are changing constantly, we will do our best to report on those changes.
 However, you should always defer to your city, county or state health department for specific details on mask orders where you are.